NativeScript/docs-v7/tooling/bundling-with-webpack.md

 Installing the plugin adds several updates to your project:

 - `devDependencies` settings that will contain the most popular webpack package and several loaders and plugins.
-- `webpack.android.js` and `webpack.ios.js` configuration files for the Android and iOS platforms respectively.
-- `webpack.common.js` -- this is the main configuration file that is shared for both the Android and iOS platform.
+- `webpack.config.js` -- this is the configuration file.
 It contains sensible defaults, but it is designed to be as readable and easy to modify as possible.
 - Application source files configuring bundle chunks:
     - `app/vendor`.
 Defines vendor modules which get bundled separately from application code.
     - `app/vendor-platform.android` and `app/vendor-platform.ios`.
 Define platform-specific vendor modules.